mtlynch/mtlynch.io/content/notes/archivebox/index.md

 ## Why does this feel so familiar?

-When I looked at the contributor list for ArchiveBox, I noticed a familiar name, [Nick Sweeting](https://nicksweeting.com/).
+When I looked at the contributor list for ArchiveBox, I noticed a familiar name at the top, [Nick Sweeting](https://nicksweeting.com/).
 I know him!
 I met him at PyGotham in 2019.

 I scrubbed through the video of Nick's talk and realized Nick actually demo'ed ArchiveBox at that same conference five years ago.
 I [wrote about his talk](/retrospectives/pygotham-2019-notes/#archiving-the-internet-before-it-all-rots-away) at the time, but I guess ArchiveBox didn't stick with me for whatever reason.